 A Microsoft Word document may not open for multiple reasons.
 You may see data partially or nothing at all.
 If you face a similar problem, this post will guide you to either open or partially recover data from damaged documents in Word.
-When we say damaged document, it could be a file that doesn’t open at all or open with issues within the document.
+When we say damaged document, it could be a file that doesn’t open at all or opens with issues within the document.
 Sometimes you may see garbage, while at other times, you may see binary digits inside it.

 How to repair a corrupted Word file

 Follow these suggestions to try and repair a corrupt Word file to an extent.
-You can apply these if there is a layout issue, a Word document stuck on opening, unreadable characters, error message while opening the document, and so on.
+You can apply these if there is a layout issue, a Word document stuck on opening, unreadable characters, an error message while opening the document, and so on.